Nouran247/-Obstacle_Avoidance_Voice_Control_Car_Robot/README.md

 # Obstacle Avoidance Voice Control Car Robot

 This project is an Arduino-based robot that autonomously avoids obstacles and can be controlled via voice commands.
 It uses ultrasonic sensors for obstacle detection and a voice recognition module to interpret user instructions.
+The robot can move forward, backward, turn left, turn right, and stop based on commands received through the serial interface.
+It utilizes ultrasonic distance measurement to avoid obstacles, ensuring smooth operation.

 ## Features